phetsims/phet-info/doc/core-voicing-quickstart-guide.md

 ```
 - `voicingNameResponse` is the name for the component and is spoken when the component is focused or activated.
 - `voicingHintResponse` is a brief hint and is spoken after the name when the component is focused.
-Together, these options satisfy almost all Tier 1 Voicing requirements.
+Together, these options satisfy almost all Core Voicing requirements.

 ## Default Content for common code